Logo

 You need the health buffer to avoid being gunned down after Until Death is triggered, even with stealth.

-1. I am totally out of room to write anything else in this guide, so I've removed a lot of the information that was shared between this guide and the No Stealth guide.
-This guide will focus exclusively on the Stealth setup, the bulk of my general information about the class is now only in the No Stealth guide.
+1. I am totally out of room to write anything else in this guide, so I've removed a lot of the information that was shared between both guides.
+This guide will focus exclusively on the Shroudfield setup, the bulk of my general information about the class, including advice on how to deal with Monstrosities solo, is now only in the (No Stealth) guide.

-3. The Zarona Revolver is still the best ranged weapon in the game outside of Havoc mode, but Zealot has many other fantastic ranged options now that are strong competitors to the Zarona, even though they lack the anti-armor properties.
-The Agripinaa Braced Autogun, Vraks Infantry Autogun, and Agripinaa Infantry Autogun are strong competitors to the Zarona on Stealth Zealot.
+4. The Zarona Revolver is still the best ranged weapon in the game outside of Havoc mode, but Zealot has many other fantastic ranged options now that are strong competitors to the Zarona, even though they lack the anti-armor properties.
+The Agripinaa Braced Autogun, Agripinna/Vraks Infantry Autoguns, and Purgation Flamer are strong competitors to the Zarona on Stealth Zealot.
 Your melee weapon already destroys armor, you don't need your gun to do it too.

 Overview